 dos semanas,”

-etc. I know the future tense is easy, but native speakers seldom use
+etc. I know the future tense is easy, but I now know that native speakers seldom use

-it; why should you use it when the present tense is easier?
+it; why should I use it when the present tense is easier?

 Tip # 5